-Starbucks reports 8% sales growth, falls short of expectations
+Starbucks reports record sales in Q1 but falls short of expectations

 Analysts expect 2023 to be challenging for restaurants, which includes Starbucks.
 In a research note to investors, Morningstar analyst Sean Dunlop wrote that sales have held up “strikingly well” with consumers still going to Starbucks despite inflation’s impact on their wallets.
 But, he wrote, “restaurants can’t get away with 8%-9% price increases again.”

 In the 13-week first quarter that ended Jan.
 1, Starbucks opened 459 new stores worldwide.
-The U.S. and China make up 61% of the company’s global store portfolio, the company reported.
+The U.S. and China make up 61% of the company’s global store portfolio, Starbucks reported.

 Starbucks unveiled a $450 million plan to change the company, dubbed the “Reinvention” plan, in September.
 The plan includes opening more drive-thru-only stores and a lower forecast for cafe-only store openings.
 In total, the company expects to open 2,000 new U.S. stores between 2023 and 2025.

+The Reinvention plan also increased worker retention and new equipment rollout in the quarter, said Chief Financial Officer Rachel Ruggeri.

-Thursday’s earnings call with investors may be one of Schultz’s last earnings calls as interim CEO.
+Thursday’s earnings call with investors is Schultz’s last as interim CEO.

 Incoming CEO Laxman Narasimhan will take over the reins of the company in April, as Schultz, who returned for a stint as the top executive for the third time in April 2022, will remain on the board to ensure a smooth transition.
 Narasimhan, former CEO of consumer goods multinational Reckitt, is also slated to have a seat on the board.